Tobacco industry in Egypt: In culture

-His copious cigarette ash eventually helps Holmes solve the mystery.
+The copious cigarette ash eventually helps Holmes solve the mystery.

 Egyptian cigarette advertisements are parodied in Hergé's graphic novel Cigars of the Pharaoh.
 Tintin has a nightmare where characters in ancient Egyptian garb smoke opium-laced cigars.

 A Kyriazi Frères tin box appears in the 2017 movie Blade Runner 2049.

 An M. Melachrino et Co. cigarette box appears in the "Little House on the Prairie" episode "Love", but is used as a gift box for a cameo pendant given by one character to another.